genglinxiao/LameCubeSolver/README.md

 https://github.com/hkociemba/CubeExplorer - CubeExplorer, has basically all the things we wanted, except the layer by layer part.
 We will use this as our simulator.

+## Ideas
+1. How to define stages in a hierachical planning in general.

+Humans intuitively define the mile stones towards a goal.
+In the case of Rubik's Cube, it can be measured as how well-scrambled the cube is.
+In this sense, the entropy is a good measure here.
+Though some configuraiton looks very well-ordered, for example only 2 edged pieces were swaps, may needs as many as 16 steps to solve.
+But human approach rarely end up with the shortest path anyway.

+2. The Entrop of a Rubik's cube.
+The most straight-forward way of defining the cube's entropy would be to go through each of the 54 stickers.
+If it is in place, that is a 1/6 probability; If it is not, that is a 5/6 probability.
+The entropy would be:

+Sum54( p * log(p) )

+However, that is a poor definition because the distribution of colors is actually not unified.
+After all, corner pieces will always be corner cases, edge pieces will always be edge pieces, center pieces will not move (in our setup).
+So, 8 corner pieces, each can be in each 3 orientations, that's 24 possibilities.
+12 edges, each can be orientated in 2 ways, that's 24 possibilities.
+So the entropy of a given cube is:
+Sum8( p1 * log(p1) ) + Sum12( p2 * log(p2) )
+p1 is the possibility of a corner piece, if it's in the right place and right orientation, then that's 1/24.
+Otherwise, that's 23/24. p2 is the possibility of a edge piece, if it's is in the right place and right orientation, then that's 1/24.
+Otherwise, that's 23/24.

+3. How to solve between stages.

+In theory, we can always rely on a search.
+However, given a branching factor of 11, and we know that evern some simple deviation from a goal state may needs more than 10 steps, simple search is not the optimal solution.
+A better approach is, to have a pattern database so that once a pattern is spotted, we know the manuver needed - This is basically Korf algorith.
+An ideal solution could be, to use matrix decomposition.
+Any scramble of a cube can be described by a matrix equation.
+(x1, y1, z1)                                              (x1', y1', z1')
+(x2, y2, z2)             (     )                          (x2', y2', z2')
+(x3, y3, z3)             (     )            =             (x3', y3', z3')
+...                      (     )                          ...
+(x20, y20, z20)                                           (x20', y20', z20')

+Each row is represents a cubie (12 edges and 8 corners).
+The matrix is the product of multiple rotation matrix correspondent to the primitive actions.
+Now the task is to decomposing the matrix into a series of primitive rotation matrics.
+!
+Not sure that's possible though.

 ## Interesting findings
 1. Any combination of actions, repeatedly applied to a cube, will bring the cube back to its original configuration.